hayde0264/CS-Degree/Algorithms/Search/binarySearch.md

 **COMPLEXITY** - O(1) for iterative, O(log N) for recursive

-*Binary Search* begins by comparing an element in the middle of an array with the target (key) value.
-If the target value matches the element, its position with the array is returned.
-If the target value is **less than** the element, the search continues in the **lower half** of the array.
-If the target value is **greater tha** the element, the search continues in the **upper half** of the array.
+*Binary Search* is a popular algorithm used to search for an element within a sorted array.
+Binary search implements a **divide and conquer** approach by comparing the target element with the middle element of the array.

 ## How does it work?